Priyankghuntala/Top-Semiconductor-Companies-by-Market-Capital/README.md

 This project is an interactive Power BI dashboard analyzing the global semiconductor industry (2025) using market capitalization and stock price data.

 This dataset presents the top semiconductor companies globally, ranked by their market capitalization as of August 4, 2025.
-It includes:

-📛 Company name
-🔤 Ticker symbol
-💰 Market capitalization (in USD)
-💹 Stock price
-🗺 Country of origin